-Founded in 1983 and as one of the first university departments of its type, the Centre for Health Economics is a leading influence on UK health policy, helping shape the way society thinks about health and health care.
+Founded in 1983 (by Alan Maynard) and as one of the first university departments of its type, the Centre for Health Economics is a leading influence on UK health policy, helping shape the way society thinks about health and health care.
 And as the NHS grapples with financial pressures combined with one of the most controversial and far reaching reorganisations in its history, research carried out in CHE looks set to remain central to decisions about where and how increasingly limited budgets are spent.

 Over the last three decades, CHE has examined the economic case for drugs and treatments available for some of our most enduring health conditions including cancer, asthma and heart disease.
 We have studied the effectiveness of public health campaigns targeting smoking and alcohol, examined waiting times, hospital efficiency and compared the costs and benefits of hundreds of surgical techniques and interventions.
 These sorts of decisions have been made throughout the history of the health service, but it is better they are made on the basis of objective evidence and research and that’s what CHE provides.

 Work carried out has included the development of the formula used for more than 20 years to allocate health resources equitably across England, a model which influenced the approach taken in countries such as Brazil and Finland.
 CHE also developed the Quality Adjusted Life Year (QALY) measurement, the gold standard measure of the quantity and quality of life, a concept which underpins NICE assessments.
 The World Health Organisation (WHO) uses variations of the QALY measurement for planning health services around the globe.